 Tal Mor is the CTO of Tremor Video, a DSP purportedly meeting these new demands.
 “Just because programmatic video is everywhere doesn’t mean it’s easy,” writes Mor.
 He says that programmatic video — and especially Connected TV or OTT — requires the right balance of ad tech to prove effective: “It requires access to the right audiences, unique targeting abilities, channel-specific inventory, reporting/optimization abilities, and fraud detection/prevention methods.”
 To drive this home, Mor writes that the lack of industry standards makes it particularly difficult to navigate the nuanced space.

-That said, movement in OTT services is driving growth in programmatic video ad spend — albeit slowly and deliberately.
+That said, movement in OTT services is driving growth in programmatic video ad spend.

 Mor, the DSP tech leader, writes that video-specialized DSPs have the best hope of capturing this value.
 Within their specialization, they can focus on ad formats and creative, inventory and execution, and (maybe most importantly) measurement.

 The benefit is clear: Reach a more engaged audience for less than it costs on traditional TV.

 “OTT program producers focus on developing video programs for targeted, highly enthusiastic audiences instead of broad-based fare,” writes Barry Levine at Marketing Dive.

 Programmatic video is a natural way to take full advantage of this benefit — and DSPs are starting to meet demand.

 For more insights, sign up for MediaRadar’s blog here.